How to Choose the Best Tea for Kombucha

 The Latin name for the tea plant is Camellia sinensis.
 All types of tea – white, black, green, oolong, and post-fermented teas (such as pu-erh) etc. are derived from the same plant.
 The different types are primarily determined by how they are processed.

-Some other health benefits of black tea are:
+Some health benefits attributed to tea are:

 - improves beneficial intestinal microflora